P403n1x87/austin/README.md

 ## From Scoop

-To install Austin using Scoop, run the following command from the command line or from PowerShell
+To install Austin using Scoop, run the following command from the command line or PowerShell

 ~~~ console
 scoop install austin
 ~~~

-To upgrade run the following command from the command line or from PowerShell:
+To upgrade run the following command from the command line or PowerShell:

 ~~~ console
 scoop update